- Why Aren’t Tortillas Low-Carb?

 Image: Zesty Low Carb Chicken Tacos

-Almond flour (or almond meal) is made from ground up almonds.
-It is made up of 65% monounsaturated fat, which is shown to reduce cholesterol and lower your risk of heart disease[*].
-It’s also a good source of dietary fiber, iron, potassium, calcium, manganese, magnesium and vitamin E. While it is higher than coconut flour in overall caloric intake, it contains fewer carbs per serving[*].
+It’s also a good source of dietary fiber, iron, potassium, calcium, manganese, magnesium, and vitamin E. While it is has a higher caloric nature than coconut flour, it contains fewer carbs per serving[*].

 #4: Cloud Bread